B. F. Skinner: Air crib

 The air crib is an easily cleaned, temperature- and humidity-controlled box-bed intended to replace the standard infant crib.
 After raising one baby, Skinner felt that he could simplify the process for parents and improve the experience for children.
 He primarily thought of the idea to help his wife cope with the day-to-day tasks of child rearing.
 Skinner had some specific concerns about raising a baby in the rough environment where he lived in Minnesota.
 Keeping the child warm was a central priority (Faye, 2010).
-Though this was the main goal It also was designed to reduce laundry, diaper rash, cradle cap, while still allowing the baby to be more mobile and comfortable, and less prone to cry.
-Reportedly it had some success in these goals and was used with an estimate of 300 children who were raised in the air crib.
-The notorious crib was advertised commercially, Psychology Today tracked down 50 children and ran a short piece on the effects of the air crib.
+Though this was the main goal, it also was designed to reduce laundry, diaper rash, and cradle cap, while still allowing the baby to be more mobile and comfortable.
+Reportedly it had some success in these goals as it was advertised commercially with an estimate of 300 children who were raised in the air crib.
+Psychology Today tracked down 50 children and ran a short piece on the effects of the air crib.
 The reports came back positive and that these children and parents enjoyed using the crib (Epstein, 2005).
 One of these air cribs resides in the gallery at the Center for the History of Psychology in Akron, Ohio (Faye, 2010).

 The air crib was designed with three solid walls and a safety-glass panel at the front which could be lowered to move the baby in and out of the crib.
 The floor was stretched canvas.
 Sheets were intended to be used over the canvas and were easily rolled off when soiled.
-Addressing Skinners’ concern for temperature, a control box on top of the crib regulated temperature and humidity.
+Addressing Skinners' concern for temperature, a control box on top of the crib regulated temperature and humidity.
 Filtered air flowed through the crib from below.
 This crib was higher than most standard cribs, allowing easier access to the child without the need to bend over (Faye, 2010).

 The air crib was a controversial invention.
 It was popularly characterized as a cruel pen, and it was often compared to Skinner's operant conditioning chamber (or "Skinner box").
-An article, titled “Baby in a Box,” caught the eye of many and contributed to skepticism about the device (Bjork, 1997).
-A picture published with the article showed the Skinners’ daughter, Deborah, peering out of the crib with her hands and face pressed upon the glass.
-Skinner also used the term “experiment” when describing the crib, and this association with laboratory animal experimentation discouraged the crib's commercial success, although several companies attempted to produce and sell it.
+Skinner's article in Ladies Home Journal, titled "Baby in a Box", caught the eye of many and contributed to skepticism about the device (Bjork, 1997).
+A picture published with the article showed the Skinners' daughter, Deborah, peering out of the crib with her hands and face pressed upon the glass.
+Skinner also used the term "experiment" when describing the crib, and this association with laboratory animal experimentation discouraged the crib's commercial success, although several companies attempted to produce and sell it.